intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

 | --color           | colorise output to distinguish prompt and user input from generations   |
 | --keep            | number of tokens to keep from the initial prompt (default: 0, -1 = all) |

+### 4. Tensor Parallism cross nodes/sockets

+We support tensor parallism algorithm for distributed inference/training on multi-nodes and sockets.
+You can refer to [tensor_parallism.md](./tensor_parallism.md) to enable this feature.